Muhammad Sa'id Raslan

-Dr. Muḥammad Saʻīd Raslān (محمد سعيد رسلان; born November 23, 1955) is an Egyptian Salafi scholar based in Sobk el Ahad, Egypt.
+Dr. Muḥammad bin Saʻīd Raslān (محمد بن سعيد رسلان; born November 23, 1955) is an Egyptian Salafi scholar based in Sobk al-Ahad, Egypt.

+Early life

-Muhammad Sa'id were influenced by Muhammad ibn Amān al-Jami, a senior Salafi from Ethiopia, and Rabee al-Madkhali.
+Muhammad Sa'id Raslan was influenced by Muhammad Aman al-Jami, a senior Salafi scholar from Ethiopia, and Rabi' al-Madkhali.

+Biography

 Following the 2011 uprising in Egypt, Raslan attracted attention by opposing the rebellion against then-President Hosni Mubarak, which diverged from the views held by some fellow Salafis at the time.
 Despite his non-involvement in politics, Raslan's influence has steadily grown, with his Friday sermons reportedly drawing crowds of up to 4,000 individuals.
 He has emerged as a vocal critic of the Muslim Brotherhood, a powerful political group in Egypt, and has expressed strong reservations about their ideology and practices.

+Works

 Raslan has authored more than 447 books and 381 series.